On the asymptotic behaviour of semigroups for flows in infinite networks: An abstract result on semigroup asymptotics

 and therefore $P \abs{T x} = 0$.
-This shows that $\calR$ is a $T$-invariant ideal and thus trivial by the irreducibility of $T$.
-Since $P \neq 0$ we infer that $\calR$ is the zero ideal which shows that $P$ is strictly positive.
+Hence, $\calR$ is a $T$-invariant ideal and thus trivial by the irreducibility of $T$.
+Since $P \neq 0$, one has $\calR = \set 0$, i.e., $P$ is strictly positive.
 Finally \cite[Proposition~III.11.5]{Schaefer1974} shows that $PE$ is a sublattice of $E$. \end{proof}